benjitorres/myblog/myblog/content/aboutme/about.md

 date = "2022-10-08"
 +++
 <strong>Me:</strong><br>
 <p>I'm Benjamin Torres.
-I go to *the* <em>University of California</em>.
-I will gradute in 2024.
-I major in philosophy.</p>
+I go to UC Berkeley.
+I major in philosophy.
+Go Bears.</p>

-<p>Why philosophy?
-Because I love it.
-Kinda.
-The more classes I take the more I love it less and less.
-I don't know why.
-I don't care a whole lot about details in philosophy or about <em>transcedental idealism</em> or any of these things.
-I care about learning the truth about hard questions but it seems like we never get there in philosophy because there are a lot of counter-examples.
-But here I am!</p>

-<p>I'm slow at learning.
-I'm impatient also.
-Unlucky!</p>
 <br>
 <p>
-<strong>Ideals:</strong><br>
+<strong>Beliefs:</strong><br>
 "Don't fake it till you make it.
 Be honest and hope you make it.
-The whole way." - <a href="https://youtu.be/_L3gNaAVjQ4?t=8034" target="_blank">Geohot</a><br><br>
+The whole way." - <a href="https://youtu.be/_L3gNaAVjQ4?t=8034" target="_blank">Geohot</a><br>

-I want to start a family and continue the "Torres" name.
-I want to get married.
-I want to fall in love.<br><br>
+Dating apps should be skilled based matchmaking.<br>

+If what you are working on is not important and not likely to lead to important things, then why are you working on it?<br>

+I will figure it out.<br>

+In the future, the quality of life to be higher for everyone and every person will have better access to education (not necessarily in the form of universities today).<br>

-I hope to always be sincere and optimistic about the future.
-I hope when I die I'm not remembered for how much or how little money I made but rather for the things I did and how I treated people.<br><br>
+When I die I won't be remembered for how much or how little money I made but rather for the things I did and how I treated people.<br>

-I hope to make life long friends and meet with them to celebrate life as much as possible.<br><br>
+I am celebrating life as much as I can.<br>

-I hope to become a pillar of my community.<br><br>
+I hope to become a pillar of my community.<br>
 I hope I give more than I take.
 </p>
 <br>